paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

     (i) shall be dollar denominated; and

-    (ii) may be purchased at any level not to exceed 85 percent of the individual yield or 95 percent of the area yield (as determined by the Corporation).
+    (ii) may be purchased at any level not to exceed—

+      (I) in the case of the individual yield or revenue coverage, 85 percent;

+      (II) in the case of individual yield or revenue coverage aggregated across multiple commodities, 90 percent; and

+      (III) in the case of area yield or revenue coverage (as determined by the Corporation), 95 percent.

   (B) *Information* — The Corporation shall provide producers with information on catastrophic risk and additional coverage in terms of dollar coverage (within the allowable limits of coverage provided in this paragraph).